KarabulutCan/Cpp-program-to-Implement-AVL-Tree-and-using-stackNode/README.md

-# Cpp-program-to-Implement-AVL-Tree-and-using-stackNode
+# Cpp programming to Implement AVL Tree and using stack
-Like Student Information System Working with AVL Tree and Stack.  /w Mete Çelik
+Like Student Information System Working with AVL Tree and Stack ( LIFO (Last-In-First-Out approaching)).
+Project Requestor: Assoc.
+Prof. METE ÇELİK